Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Some subtler jokes such as Tohru’s attempts to feed Kobayashi her tail (it makes sense in context) or Fafnir becoming addicted to gaming culture are rather funny even near the end of the series due to their relatively spare usage or connection to the characters' development.
 But then you have Saikawa’s infuriating reactions every single time she makes physical contact with Kanna and the sexually suggestive interactions between the well-endowed Lucoa and the preadolescent mage Shouta.

 Such running gags get old rather quickly.
 They never evolve into anything meaningful that builds upon what was shown and they even hamper the development and characterization of the involved characters, reducing them into little more than one note.
 Hell, even the running gags I did like were lucky because they weren’t repeated as often or as obnoxiously.

 On that note, I also have to inform you, my dear readers, that the series also has its fair share of what can be described as shotacon and lolicon undertones.
 The shotacon stuff is pretty obvious with Lucoa and the aptly-named Shouta, but there is also episode 6 ramps it up alongside the - in my opinion - semi-sexualized portrayal of Kanna and Saikawa.

-Granted, I wouldn’t say it’s as deal-breaking as I make it sound like, but it did make uncomfortable at times, and if you are easily disturbed by such content, then proceed with caution.
+Granted, I wouldn’t say it’s as deal-breaking as I make it sound like, but it did make me uncomfortable at times.
+If you are easily disturbed by such content, then proceed with caution.
 Because in combination with the aforementioned jokes, it can get exhausting.